zedr/clean-code-python/README.md

 create_menu(
-    {
+    # You need to supply all the parameters
+    MenuConfig(
-        'title' : "My delicious menu",
+        title="My delicious menu",
-        'body' : "A description of the various items on the menu", 'button_text' : "Order now!"
+        body="A description of the various items on the menu", button_text="Order now!",
-    }
+        cancellable=True
+    )
 )
 ```
 **[⬆ back to top](#table-of-contents)**